CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 A subset of the A100 GPUs on the Mahti `gpusmall` partition are divided into a total of 28 smaller multi-instance GPUs (MIGs), which have one-seventh of the compute and memory capacity of a full A100 GPU.
-Unless you specify otherwise, the job is allocated 17.5 GiB of memory for each reserved MIG.
-Note that you are only able to reserve one MIG per job.
+You are able to reserve at most 4 CPU cores when using a MIG.
+Additionally, the job is allocated 17.5 GiB of memory, and there is no way to request a different amount.
+Finally, you are only able to reserve one MIG per job.

-To reserve a MIG, use the option `--gres=gpu:a100_1g.5gb:1` in your batch script.
+To reserve a MIG, use `sinteractive` with the `-g` option, or include the `--gres=gpu:a100_1g.5gb:1` option in your batch script.
 For more information, see the instructions on [creating GPU batch jobs on Mahti].

 ### Mahti interactive partition

 The [interactive partition on Mahti] is intended for pre- and post-processing tasks.
 It allows reserving CPU resources without occupying an entire node, which means that other jobs may also access the same node.
+You can run up to 8 simultaneous jobs on the `interactive` partition and reserve at most 32 cores, i.e. you may have one job using 32 cores, 8 jobs using 4 cores each, or anything in between.

 Interactive jobs are allocated 1.875 GiB of memory for each reserved CPU core, and the only way to reserve more memory is to reserve more cores.
 The partition can be used both for jobs launched using `sinteractive` as well as batch jobs, as long as they match the intended usage.

 | Partition     | Time<br>limit | Max CPU<br>cores | Max<br>nodes | [Node types](../systems-mahti.md) | Max memory<br>per node | Max local storage<br>([NVMe]) per node |
 |---------------|---------------|------------------|--------------|-----------------------------------|------------------------|----------------------------------------|